 Emily has several years experience working at vet clinics and doggie day car.
 She has a passion for animals and is excited to be a part of the Pets Alive team to spay and neuter animals to prevent pet overpopulation.
 Emily absolutely loves animals and has been rescuing and fostering animals at her house for years and currently has about 20 animals at home.

 Suzanne has lived in Bloomington for 30 years and came to us in March 2019 after 15 years of customer service.
-She wanted to work somewhere that matters and she loves that she gets to make a positive impact on the lives of pets and overpopulation.
-Suzanne enjoys working with her co-workers and the animals she gets to cuddle is an awesome perk.
+She wanted to work somewhere that matters and loves that she gets to make a positive impact on the lives of cats and dogs.
+Suzanne enjoys working with her co-workers, and the animals she gets to cuddle is an awesome perk!
 She has lots of pets herself including 3 dogs – Glorria, Daphanne, and Twiggie.
-She adopted her dogs after fostering them and has rescued and fostered/adopted many cats as well.
+Suzanne adopted her dogs after fostering them and has rescued and fostered/adopted many cats as well.

 Mary is from Connecticut but she has lived in Bloomington for over 20 years.
 She was previously an office manager for 14 years before joining our team in January 2019.
 She loves greeting the animals every day and working for a cause that she believes in.
 Mary has 4 dogs and 5 cats of her own that greet her every day when she comes home.

 Dr. Theresa Navarro